Roadway telepathy: Bellevue blazes a trail in road safety devices

 Last year, about 43,000 people died in U.S. traffic crashes, the worst performance in 16 years, and another 20,175 died in the first half of 2022.
 Locally, there were 670 road fatalities in Washington state in 2021, compared with 574 in 2020 and 538 in 2019, state data says.

 “That is decades of planning for speed, not safety, and cars, not people,” said Vicky Clarke, policy director for Cascade Bicycle Club.
+Clarke described how Mikey Weilert, 13, died in July south of Tacoma, when three drivers stopped at a crosswalk and a fourth struck him on four-lane Pacific Highway South.

 Homendy said she’s often asked what makes her lose sleep.